HyungSamBu/candycrush/README.md

 ## How to get candy

-* Start your first Toggl before 9:05
+* Start your first Toggl before 8:35
 * Respond to e-mails within 10 working hours
 * Toggl 1 hour work time
 * Your lunch break starts 11:20-12:45 and is 30-80 minutes long
+* Have five Toggld hours at 15:00

 ## License